 And once you know which actions are the most valuable, the really impactful work can begin.
 For example, armed with this knowledge, we tested every aspect of the offers pages and navigation elements, optimizing against this goal that we know is worth a lot to us, and then easily quantifying just how much value was being created.

 Identifying audience purchase intent requires tying together countless aspects of user behavior.
 And, as channels and devices and ecosystems increase, it’s only going to get more difficult.

 The decision to use observational skills or predictive analytics depends on several factors like budget, business maturity, and even reach.
 A smaller, local business without various paths to purchase will find their resources better spent on growth through other avenues.
 A global company with touchpoints across countless channels and devices, on the other hand, may miss indicators of purchase intent using observations alone.

-Want to learn more about how to optimize the marketing funnel, sign up for an Instapage Enterprise demo today.
+Want to learn more about how to optimize the marketing funnel, sign up for an Instapage 14-day free trial today.

 Try the world's most advanced landing page platform with a risk-free trial.